dzizuss/m06.devops.training/1-terraform-apply/README.md

-# Module 7 - Terraform Initialization
+# Module 6 - Terraform and AWS

 **Goal**: Initialize Terraform configuration to run on localstack